geeknection/react-build-cache/README.md

 Clean reactjs cache in build version
 ## Getting started

-`npm install react-build-cache --save-dev`
+`npm install react-build-cache -g`

 ## Usage

-In your package file found scripts/build and rewrite to: react-scripts build && node_modules/react-build-cache
+After your generate build files just execute npm react-build-cache

 ## How its works
 When a new build is generated, reactjs to improve the process of generating a new build checks the project files and generates only those files that have been modified based on the previous build.